zenodraft/zenodraft/README.md

     LATEST_ID=$(zenodraft deposition show latest $CONCEPT_RECORD_ID)
     ```

-1. Get the prereserved doi for the latest draft:
+1. Get the prereserved doi for a deposition:

     ```shell
     zenodraft --sandbox deposition show prereserved $RECORD_ID
     zenodraft deposition show prereserved $RECORD_ID
     ```

-    Returns the prereserved doi of the draft deposition with id `$RECORD_ID`.
+    Returns the prereserved doi of the deposition with id `$RECORD_ID`.

     Typical usage in automation is to capture the printed value like so: